Table of Contents

 The film is full of awkward comedic moments that make for a good simultaneous cringe and chuckle.
 But it’s almost equally as full of static, melancholic monologues that feel more like academic discourses than things that the characters would actually say.

 Some of these land, but others are far too drawn out and indulgent, and leave you tired of these sad people moaning about their first-world problems.

 Impressive Cast Do Well with Sometimes Unwieldy Dialogue

-American Horror Story‘s Lily Rabe is engaging as always but unfortunately gets saddled with a one-note character and some of the most long-winded and pretentious dialogue.
+Lily Rabe (American Horror Story, Letters from the Big Man) is engaging as always but unfortunately gets saddled with a one-note character and some of the most long-winded and pretentious dialogue.
 Cloë Sevigny fares better as a weary and emotionally wounded wife full of simmering resentment.

 Among many other ace performances from Jason Schwartzman, Adam Horowitz, and Lio Tipton, Mary-Louise Parker is a standout as a bitter divorcée.
 She’s both icy and manically unpredictable, especially in a single scene with Browning where her sunny demeanor and cool aunt act belie her real agenda.

 It depends, Golden Exits is not pulse-quickening entertainment by any means.
 But if you’re willing to stick with its slow pace and ponderous monologues, you’ll be rewarded with some great acting from a truly fantastic cast.